The History of Qigong

 During the late 80’s and all through the 90’s Dr Pang used Zhineng in his healing centres, the most notable being the Huaxia Zhineng Qigong Clinic & Training Center 2 hours away from Beijing.
 There were many extraordinary cases of healings reported from this centre, using this style.
-Over the years, the Center treated more than one hundred and eighty different types of disease, the overall success rate was claimed to be higher than 95%.
+Over the years, the Center treated more than 400,000 patients with over 180 diseases and reported an overall success rate of 95%.

 Why Do Qigong?

 This system was designed with everybody in mind.
 The system has become well known for it’s effectiveness in healing and has also proved to be effective in self cultivation practices that go well beyond simply healing.

 Qigong is designed to build the physical body up, from it’s lowest ebb, to full vitality.